nyuschooloflaw/utilities/certificates/README.md

 ### Configure for ACME

 > [!TIP]
-> It is recommended to create separate accounts for different system types, environments (e.g. Production, QA), etc.
+> Create separate accounts for different system types, environments, etc. (e.g. Production vs QA, Kubernetes vs IIS)

 **Setup an ACME account:**

  1. Login to the NYU Certificate Manager (InCommon) and navigate to *Enrollment > ACME*.
- 2. Select the *Universal ACME* endpoint (https://acme.enterprise.sectigo.com) and click *Accounts*.
+ 2. Select the *Universal ACME* endpoint and click *Accounts*.
  3. Click the *green plus* icon to add an account.
  4. Enter a descriptive name (e.g. `Production IIS`, or `QA Kubernetes`).
  5. Ensure *Organization* has `New York University` selected, and *Department* has, e.g. `School of Law` selected.